-

 Upon receiving the financial order, the applicant has three years from when it comes into force to apply to a Ukrainian court.
 However, this term does not apply to periodical payments, which may be enforced and collected during the whole sanction period, such as alimony payments.

-The applicant shall apply to the court by the respondent’s place of residence or location.
+The applicant shall apply to the court in the respondent’s place of residence or location.
 Otherwise, if the respondent’s place of residence or location is unknown, the question of the possibility of enforcing the financial order in Ukraine will be determined by the location of the respondent’s assets concerned.

 - A copy of the certified decision of a foreign court.